MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | Name | `Role` |
     | Value | `Infra` |

-1. Click **Apply**.
+1. Select **Apply**.
 You have now manually added a tag to a resource group.

     ![Screenshot of the create tag page.](../media/az104-lab02b-manualtag.png)